kentpmckinney/epi-tap-room/README.md

 * 4/29/2020 - Implemented a list of kegs and all necessary details (0.75 hours)
 * 4/29/2020 - Add button to purchase a pint (0.50 hours)
 * 4/29/2020 - Add remaining required specs (2.50 hours)
+* 4/29/2020 - Add remaining optional specs (2.00 hours)
+* 4/29/2020 - Final testing and refactoring to ensure objectives are met

 ### Component Diagram: